Police Communication Operator

 - Pass a criminal history background check

 Other Related Information

-- All successful candidates are required to comply with all UT System Police or departmental policies, procedures, and directives as well as UT System Rules and Regulations of the Board of Regents, institutional rules, regulations, policies, and procedures.
+- All successful candidates are required to comply with all UT System Police or departmental policies, procedures, and directives as well as the Rules and Regulations of the Board of Regents of The University of Texas System.

 - Candidates are required to be trained in and use police radio equipment, telephones, various computer equipment (data entry), and typewriters.